-Commercially, $\beta$ -diketone is used in the manufacture of a wide variety of synthetic polymer materials including polyvinyl chloride to acrylonitrile butadiene styrene (ABS).
+Commercially, β-diketone is used in the manufacture of a wide variety of synthetic polymer materials including polyvinyl chloride to acrylonitrile butadiene styrene (ABS)

-Figure 10 Structure of synthetic polymers which includes the common, acrylonitrile butadiene styrene (ABS). (https://www.researchgate.net/figure/Formula-of-acrylonitrile-butadiene-styrene-ABS\fig1\307546266)
+Figure 9 Structure of synthetic polymers which includes the common, acrylonitrile butadiene styrene (ABS)

-1.9.1 Properties of β-diketones
+1.10.1 Properties of $\beta$ -diketones

-Given the stability, nontoxic and exceptional characteristics of $\beta$ -diketones a huge number of applications have been studied by synthetic organic chemists, where the compounds are seen as promising scaffolds for the development of novel drug substances as well as carriers for metal-based drugs.
-Furthermore, due to their ability to form supramolecular organic as well as metal organic complexes, they are used as cages for contrast agents in diagnostic and medicinal imaging.
-In addition, the responsiveness, and synthetic strategies of several 1,3-diketones, allowed for them to be tested for therapeutic qualities within studies (Wallace et al., 2013).
+Given the stability, nontoxic and exceptional characteristics of $\beta$ -diketones a huge number of applications have been studied by synthetic organic chemist.
+In addition, their responsiveness and synthetic strategies to several members of 1,3-diketoes, these were designed and have been tested for therapeutic qualities (Wallace et al., 2013).
 Members and derivatives of 1,3-diketones appear in numerous plants such as Eucalyptus leaves and liquorice.
 Additional long chain aliphatic 1,3-diketones are found in Sunflower pollen and vanilla beans and have powerful natural antioxidants and prominent anti-cancer properties with minimal toxicity (Radi et al., 2015).